What foods are best cooked in a smoker?

 Smoked Fruit

-Smoking fruit brings out their natural sweetness and adds a smoky complexity.
+Smoking fruit brings out its natural sweetness and adds a smoky complexity.
 Pineapples, peaches, and even grapes can be smoked for a unique twist on fruit salads or desserts.
 Pair the smoked fruit with ice cream or yogurt for an elegant finish.

 Tips for Flavor Pairing in Smoking